saemy/android-api-SecureKeys/README.md

 ### Description

-This library uses an annotationProcessor to store the constants in a new file (where the constants are encrypted), and via JNI it will later retrieve them decoding them inside the `.o` file.
+This library uses an annotationProcessor to store the constants in a new file (where the constants are encrypted), and via JNI it will later retrieve them decoding them inside the `.so` file.

-This way the attackers cant know the encoding system (because its inside the annotation processor), neither the decoding (unless they read the assembly code of the `.o` file).
+This way the attackers cant know the encoding system (because its inside the annotation processor), neither the decoding.

-**Note:** They can still "find" the class with the crypted constants or do a heapdump of the map inside the `.o` file.
-But since its encrypted they will have a harder time figuring the constants out.
+**Note:** They can still "find" the class with the crypted constants or do a heapdump of the map inside the `.so` file.
+But since its encrypted they will have a (way too much) harder time figuring the constants out.

 ### Relevant notes

 - The annotations used for the processor are removed in compile time, so they wont be shipped to the apk :)
-- The generated class by the apt will be shipped inside your apk, but all the constants will be already encrypted. (attacker could still do a heapdump to know the encrypted constants)
+- The generated class by the apt will be shipped inside your apk, but all the constants will be already encrypted. (attacker could still do a heapdump to know the encrypted constants or read that file)
 - Current encryption system is AES (CBC + Padding5) + Base64.
 AES key and vector are private and local to the repository (planning to make them customizable)

 ### Usage